just-buildsystem/justbuild/doc/concepts/computed-roots.md

 When determining the value of a computed root, as for every export target, the provided serve endpoint (if any) is consulted first.
 Only if it is not aware of the root, a local evaluation is carried out.
-This strategy is also applied for tree-stucture roots.
+This strategy is also applied for tree-structure roots.

 ### `just-mr` support for computed roots